-Dynamic bone is an must have asset from the Unity asset store, but it is not useful for all.
-In this post we will see where dynamic bone is used in game development and also if it is useful for you.
-What does it exactly mean to add physics to the character bones or joints and how is it different from character animation is what we are going to see?
-Link to current available offer on dynamic bone is available at the end of the post.
+What exactly does it mean to add physics to the character bones or joints and how is it different from character animation is what we are going to see?
+A link to current available offers on dynamic bone is available at the end of the post.

 Difference between Unity Dynamic Bone and Animation